Understanding Contractor Payments and Payroll Tax Exemptions in New South Wales

 - Not tracking days worked under the 90-day or 180-day tests.

-- Hiring contractors that only work for them and assuming exemption applies.
+- Hiring contractors that only work for them and assuming the exemption still applies.

 - Ignoring the difference between employees and contractors.